 BBVNA Board will not be meeting in July.
-We will meet again in August.
+We will meet again August 23 by zoom.

 The Tucson Mayor and Council passed the Sunshine Mile Urban Overlay District ordinance on 7/7 with an amendment limiting maximum heights in the midcentury district to 4 stories.

 The Broadmoor-Broadway Village Neighborhood is located in central Tucson and encompasses nearly half a square mile bounded on the north by Broadway, on the east by Country Club, on the west by Tucson Boulevard, and on the south by the Broadmoor subdivision boundary south of Stratford Drive.
 Our neighborhood consists of the Broadmoor Subdivision (created in 1944 from a former golf course), the Broadway Village Subdivision (platted in the 1930s along Country Club Rd.) and Broadway Village Shopping Center (also dating to the 1930s, one of Arizona's first shopping centers), and other commercial and office uses along the Broadway and Tucson Boulevard frontages.